ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 We can do this recursively and build up and understanding of a situation, and how it evolves in the future.
 Like the Bene Gesserit or Mentat ability to see into the future in Dune.
 It's alot of hard work!

-The question is: like the D and SD frameworks, can we formalize situations in a systematic manner?

-One idea is to classify situations by their similar set of actors or actions.
-That way, we can categorize them, and compare the target situation to similar historical categories.
-I suspect it is classifying based on actions more than actors.
-So you have a set of actions and draw parallels to other situations based on the kind of action.

-Then, for a given category, we can enumerate out the actors and their contexts/rationales in a procedural manner, and apply it in a braindead fashion.
+One possible idea is to, given some situation or action, enumerate out all relevant reacting actors and their views.
+On a piece of paper or in an editor.
+Then go through each one, and see how they behave.

 Emmanuel Derman has the same view: